OC logo

 • Specialized articles related to a particular discipline or profession (including context and analysis)

-Professional/Trade magazines are intended for members of a professional organization or professionals/scholars with similar interests When using professional/trade magazines, you should watch for and consider that:
+Professional/Trade magazines are intended for members of a profession or professional organization, for example; Variety magazine, Legal Week, Ad Week, Booklist, Billboard, or Roll Call.
+When using professional/trade magazines, you should watch for and consider that:

 • Articles vary between short and easy to lengthy and highly specific